Albertus Magnus College

 Profile of Albertus Magnus College

-Albertus Magnus College is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.
+Albertus Magnus College is accredited as a private not-for-profit institution of higher education by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 Burlington, MA 01803-4514

 (781) 425 7785

 Albertus Magnus College has received initial accreditation for its Master of Arts in Art Therapy program through the Commission of Allied Health Education Programs (CAAHEP).
 CAAHEP's accreditation standards are established by CAAHEP, the Accreditation Council for Art Therapy Education (ACATE) and the American Art Therapy Association (AATA).

 Albertus Magnus College has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: